-Part Two: Victim
+Part Two: SURVIVOR

 I began to develop some feelings of calm and stability during my first year at Rosey under the care and supervision of the Stickel’s in their well run Junior section.
 I always felt lonesome and cried many nights.
 I was gradually losing the constant fear of being beaten or molested.
 The main concern was my grades.
 I enjoyed Madame Stickel’s fabulous history lessons, but I was failing at all other subjects.
 The three years of virtually no classroom education at La Clairière was evident.

-Part Three: Victor
+Part Three: VICTOR